Geomitron/scan-chart/readme.md

 	hasOpenNotes: boolean
 	/** If a 2xKick event occurs in any "drums" track. */
 	has2xKick: boolean
+	/** If a single or double roll lane event occurs in any "drums" track. */
+	hasRollLanes: boolean
 	/** Issues with individual notes in the chart. */
 	noteIssues: {
 		instrument: Instrument